freezscholte/EasySAM/README.md

 To install the EasySAM module, clone the repository and import the module into your PowerShell session.

 ## Example Usage

+**Disclaimer: Make sure when you are done to kill the powershell session and start a new one, this is to make sure the global:SAMConfig variable is reset.**

 To use the EasySAM module, you can call the provided functions to manage application permissions and consent flows as per your requirements.

 See Example below for creating a new SAM application.